Chicago Rear-End Car Crash Accident Attorneys

 Whiplash Injuries When a Vehicle Strikes From Behind

 Although many types of injuries can occur from a rear-end crash, including over 2,000 fatal injuries every year, whiplash is one of the most common.
-It is estimated that over 3 million people suffer a whiplash injury to their neck or back in car accidents in the U.S. each year, many of these being rear-end crashes.
-These injuries can cause pain for the victim that may resolve in a few months or continue for a lifetime of pain and disability.
-As car crash attorneys, our responsibility is to evaluate the unique circumstances involved in your situation and maximize the results for you and you family.
+It is estimated that over 3 million people suffer a whiplash injury to their neck or back in car accidents in the U.S. each year, many involving rear-end crashes.
+These injuries can cause pain for the victim that may resolve in a few months or continue for a lifetime of agony, discomfort, and disability.
+As car crash attorneys, our responsibility is to evaluate the unique circumstances involved in your case and maximize the financial compensation results for you and your family.

-Our attorney have experience represent people who have sustained serious back and neck injuries in motor vehicle accidents involving rear-end impacts, including the following types of injuries:
+Our attorneys have experience representing clients who have sustained serious back and neck injuries in motor vehicle accidents involving rear-end impacts.
+Some severe injuries suffered by our previous clients include:

-In situations where you may not be able to return to work or require future medical attention, our attorneys may retain experts in the fields of vocational counseling and economics to accurately present these elements of personal injury damages to an insurance adjuster or jury.
+In situations where you may not be able to return to work and/or require future medical attention, our attorneys build a solid case for compensation from every party responsible your physical, emotional, and property damages.
+This might include retaining experts in the fields of vocational counseling and economics to accurately present these elements of personal injury damages to an insurance adjuster or jury.

 Chicago Rear-End Car Accident Attorneys, Rosenfeld Injury Lawyers

-If you are the victim of a rear-end crash in Chicago, Illinois that results in injury or wrongful death, you deserve to receive fair compensation for your injuries and losses.
-Rosenfeld Injury Lawyers has experience negotiating car accident settlements and can provide you with the legal expertise to fight your case and secure the best possible financial outcome for your accident.
+If you or a loved one are a victim of a rear-end crash in Chicago, Illinois that results in injury or wrongful death, you deserve to receive fair compensation for your injuries and losses.
+Rosenfeld Injury Lawyers have experience negotiating car accident settlements and can provide you with the legal expertise to resolve your case to secure the best possible financial outcome for your accident.
 We offer a no-cost or obligation consultation to discuss your case and we will never charge a fee unless we win your case.

-Our attorneys have successfully resolved hundreds of Chicago auto accident cases for people who have been injured in rear-end cases via negotiations with an insurance company, arbitration or jury trial.
+Our attorneys have successfully resolved hundreds of Chicago auto accident cases for clients who have been injured in rear-end cases through negotiations in arbitration or with an insurance company or winning a jury trial.
 We encourage you to discuss your case with our attorneys before you consider talking with a representative from an insurance company.
 Contact us for a free, no obligation consultation.

 Resources on rear-end auto accidents: